apache/inlong-website/docs/sdk/dataproxy-sdk/usage.md

 | configBasePath         | String   | The path of the local configuration file.
 The default is ./inlong.
 When isReadProxyIPFromLocal is true, the configuration file is searched from this directory|                                 |
 | msgtype                | int      | Message assembly type, value (3, 5, 7, 8), it is recommended to use 7, each message type represents a message assembly protocol during the transmission process, please refer to the code implementation of sdk for details|

-When isReadProxyIPFromLocal is true, the configuration information of Dataproxy will be obtained from the local configuration file.<br/>
+When isReadProxyIPFromLocal is true, the configuration information of Dataproxy will be obtained from the local configuration file.

-The path to the local file is :<br>
+The path to the local file is :
 ```
     ${configBasePath}
 ```
-The file name is :<br>
+The file name is :
 ```
-    ${dataProxyGroup}.local<br/>
+    ${dataProxyGroup}.local
 ```
 For example:
 ```
     configBasePath = /data/inlong
     dataProxyGroup = inlong_test
 ```
 Then the full path of the local file is:
 ```
     /data/inlong/inlong_test.local